 Read: LG 27GN950-B review

-The Asus ROG Strix XG27UQ is the best 144Hz 4K gaming monitor and may be cheaper than you expect.
-We've seen it listed for $800, but as of writing we're seeing it for $884.
-It doesn’t have a premium FALD backlight for beautiful HDR; however, HDR performance is still impressive, with thanks due to an effective edge-array backlight and the monitor's Dynamic Dimming feature.
+The Asus ROG Strix XG27UQ is the best 144Hz 4K gaming monitor and may be cheaper than you expect, as we've seen it listed for $800.
+The XG27UQ doesn’t have a premium FALD backlight for beautiful HDR; however, HDR performance is still impressive, thanks to an effective edge-array backlight and the screen's Dynamic Dimming feature.

 The ROG Strix XG27UQ stacked up well in our testing when it came to both response time and input lag.
 In the input lag test, it outperformed other 144Hz monitors, including the Acer Predator X27 and Asus ROG Swift PG27UQ, which went for about $2,000 each.
 And while the XG27UQ is listed as a FreeSync monitor, we were able to run G-Sync on it successfully.